YaoGroup/ServerMantaince/README.md

 ## A. The Basics

 We start by introducing the basic concept and workflow for using the workstation.
 After reading through A-1 to A-3, one should be able to start working on the workstation.
-We hope the tutorial is concise, so everyone quickly starts enjoying their research work while following the best practice.
+We hope the tutorial is concise, so everyone quickly enjoys their research work while following the best practice.

 ### A-1 Embrace the Command Line